angular-ui/AngularJS-sublime-package/README.md

 ---

 This plugin is also shipped with completions for [AngularUI](http://angular-ui.github.io/).
 By default these completions are disabled to enable them just update the `enable_AngularUI_directives` to `true` within the User Settings.

+Data- Prefix
+---

+If your style is to add the `data-` prefix you can enable this by setting the `enable_data_prefix` property to `true`